FaNim21/MultiOpener/README.md

 * (if needed) Support for reset tracker (so you can preview your last session and overall stats)
 * Panel to view what programs are opened and giving option for each to reset and control it
+* Option settings with keybinds and customizations etc
 * And more